brianyaklin/brianyaklin.github.io/docs/posts/2021-08-25-snmp-queries-with-python.md

 <!-- more -->

+!!! note
+    The historical [pysnmp](https://github.com/etingof/pysnmp) project, which has not been maintained due the the unfortunate passing of the maintainer, has since been [forked](https://github.com/lextudio/pysnmp) and is being actively maintained (disclaimer, I have yet to test it yet).
+Most links in my SNMP posts to the PySNMP readthedocs should automatically redirect to the latest documentation, but the technical nature of my posts has not yet been updated.
+I hope to update these posts so that the community has a good resource to reference for the updated package.

+!!! note
     This article explains a simple method of querying devices without needing pre-complied MIB's, but this method isn't the standard way of using PySNMP.
 Refer to the following posts for more up-to-date articles on PySNMP: [PySNMP's HLAPI for SNMP GET Requests](2022-01-11-pysnmp-hlapi-overview.md), [Compiling MIB's for PySNMP with PySMI](2022-01-14-compiling-mibs-for-pysnmp.md), [Bulk Data Gathering with PySNMP's nextCmd and bulkCMD](2022-01-16-bulk-data-gathering-with-pysnmp.md).
-{: .notice--warning}

 Because of SNMP's common use, this article covers how you can use [PySNMP](https://pysnmp.readthedocs.io/en/latest/) and Python to programmatically querying your network devices.
 This will not be an introduction to SNMP.
 If you're looking to brush up on your SNMP knowledge, PySNMP actually has an SNMP [history](https://pysnmp.readthedocs.io/en/latest/docs/snmp-history.html) and [design](https://pysnmp.readthedocs.io/en/latest/docs/snmp-design.html) page you may find useful.